High Speed Rail

 Our offer in high-speed rail is unique.
 We combine a strong local presence with international experts.
 We know the local laws, rules, regulations, what the geographical conditions are and who the client is.
 Our network of experts and their experience is global.
 Their willingness to learn from each other, to share their insights, is essential for our clients success.
 Our experts are at the forefront of high-speed rail development and support the project with the latest best practice.

-With AFRY, you get the best of two worlds, our local knowledge and presence in combination with international experts and their experiences.
+With AFRY, you get the best of both worlds, our local knowledge and presence in combination with international experts and their experiences.

 In defining our high-speed rail offer, we have chosen to adhere to the Directive 2004/50/EC (amending Directive 96/48/EC)- Interoperability of the trans-European high speed rail system where there are three catorgories of high-speed lines identified.
 The first are specially built high-speed lines equipped for speeds generally equal to or greater than 250 km/h.
 The second are specially upgraded high-speed lines equipped for speeds of the order of 200 km/h, and the third category are specially upgraded high-speed lines which have special features as a result of topographical, relief or town-planning constraints, on which the speed must be adapted to each case.